Interim procedures for Geographic Country Codes

 That is, a Member State may at any time stop, enable, or change ENUM delegations.
 In case of stop, the Member State can decide to restore the previously stopped/revoked delegation at any time.
 A request for restoring the previously stopped/revoked delegation will be considered as a new request.

 If TSB receives a request from RIPE NCC on the following issues, it will notify the concerned Member State within 60 days and request the Member State to advise the TSB of its position regarding delegation of ENUM of its CC.

-- The current registrations have deteriorated over time and are no longer functional.
+- The current registrations have deteriorated over time and are no longer functional or operational.

 This means that an attempt to resolve a label in one of those non-functioning sub-domains will result in failure, either because the name servers registered are no longer reachable or are not configured to be authoritative for the e164.arpa sub-domain in question.

 If a reply is received from the Member State, TSB will notify RIPE NCC the Member State’s advice.

 If no reply is received, the TSB will notify RIPE NCC that the non-operational delegations can be withdrawn, and further notify the Member State that they may further request the insertion of the E.164 Country Code as per these interim procedures.

 - Communications between the TSB and Member States will be between the Director of the TSB and the official contact nominated by the Administration of the concerned Member State and on file with the ITU.
 Administrations of Member States are encouraged to notify the TSB regarding who should be the official contact for ENUM matters.
 Such notification shall be provided by the official contact described below.